opulencephp/Opulence/application/rdev/models/orm/README.md

 {
     return $a->getUsername() == $b->getUsername();
 });
-// On commit, the unit of work will run the comparison function, and it will determine that the $user's username has changed
+// On commit, the unit of work will run the comparison function, and it will determine that the $user's
-// So, it will be scheduled for update and committed
+// username has changed.
+So, it will be scheduled for update and committed
 $unitOfWork->commit();
 ```